 PSNI spearheading efforts to better detect online terrorist content

-Police in Northern Ireland are leading a bid to improve how terrorist content on the internet is detected.
+Police in the North are leading a bid to improve how terrorist content on the internet is detected.

-Project TENSOR is aimed at tackling the threat posed by Islamic State and other extremists.
+Project TENSOR is aimed at tackling the threat posed by Islamic State and other extremists after Prime Minister Theresa May warned the fight was shifting from the "battlefield to the internet".

 Researchers want to offer law enforcement agencies fast and reliable planning and prevention, enabling the early detection of terrorist activities, radicalisation and recruitment.